Zaga Christ: In Europe

 By mid-June, Ṣägga Krǝstos was in Paris with two Franciscans, Antonio and Ignazio, who rejoined him.
 As before, he mingled with the elites, while the friars grew increasingly frustrated with his reluctance to return to Ethiopia.
 Father Ignazio remarked that, after two years, they understood he had no intention of returning.
 Father Antonio confirmed that Ṣägga Krǝstos wanted to stay in Paris and eventually return to Ethiopia only to fight his enemies.
 Among those charmed by Ṣägga Krǝstos was Tommaso Campanella, a theologian who supported his cause.
 He told Ingoli that he was intelligent, knew almost the entire Bible by heart, and that any accusations of heresy against him were groundless.
 He suggested that Ṣägga Krǝstos should remain in Paris until it was safer to explore Ethiopia.
 Campanella’s view contrasted with others who noted Ṣägga Krǝstos’s financial struggles.
 In a dramatic appeal to Cardinal Richelieu, Ṣägga Krǝstos explained his dire situation and was rewarded with an 800-scudi annual pension from King Louis XIII.
 This considerable sum indicated that Ṣägga Krǝstos was thriving.
 In a letter to Cardinal Richelieu, he illustrated his situation:"You know I am waiting for your rescue; perhaps you have not been advised that I have been reduced to a hermit, and that my host decided to dismiss me for lack of payment.
 Were I in a condition to be able to work to sustain myself, instead of hoping in the courtesy I need from the King and your excellency, I would force myself to do so."Meanwhile, in Rome, news reached Ingoli of Susenyos death and the Jesuits' expulsion from Ethiopia.
 He suggested sending Ṣägga Krǝstos to Ethiopia with French support.
 However, in 1636, Father Antonio parted ways with Ṣägga Krǝstos for good, leaving for a mission in Kongo. Ṣägga Krǝstos continued to enjoy Parisian life under royal patronage.
 In early November 1637, he was arrested on the outskirts of Paris, accused of attempting to poison a Parisian notable, François Saulnier, in order to marry his wife, Magdalene Alamant, with whom he was supposedly having an affair.
 He had exchanged marriage vows with her and tried to elope.
 The scandal deepened with the discovery, among his belongings, of letters written by Sister Caterina Angelica Massima, a nun from a noble Roman family.
 The letters do not appear to have survived, but in his vows to Magdalene, Ṣägga Krǝstos had sworn to “abandon and renounce any love, passion and affection that I had in the past and I could presently still have, for Madame Catharina Angelica Massima, resident in Rome in the Convent of Saint Cosme.”
+Apart from socializing with powerful people, Ṣägga Krǝstos seemed to have developed a close personal relationship with a nun during his stay in Italy.
 Accused of adultery and potentially attempted murder, he was imprisoned in the Grand Châtelet of Paris.
 His behavior during the interrogation was defiant, as he refused to acknowledge the authority of his captors. boldly proclaiming that his royal status exempted him from imprisonment.
 He declared that he "was not born to obey, but rather to command."
 These words would be his last.
 On April 22 “at 10 in the evening in Ruel, the Prince of Ethiopia called Zaga Christos died of pleurisy at age 22.
 He had sojourned in France for three years and he was always assisted by the people of His Eminence [Richelieu].”
 It is not mentioned the details of how he ended up at Cardinal Richelieu’s home in Ruel.
 It's likely that Richelieu stepped in to avoid a scandal, out of concern for his health, or for political reasons.
 In any case, his six-year journey, had come to an end.